SaifulKIslam/QAProject/README.md

 <a name="virev"></a>
 ### View Review Page
-You can view reviews of each book by clicing the view review button under the specific book on the homepage:
+You can view reviews of each book by clicking the view review button under the specific book on the homepage:

 <img src="/Documentation/viewreviewbutton.png" alt="" width="100%" height="100%"/>

 <a name="improve"></a>
-## Improvements for the Future
+## Potential Improvements
-Future improvements for the project would mostly be focused on the development stage.
-As the source code grew for my application it became more difficult to navigate around and due to my lack of knowledge and experince it was hard to keep up.
-In the future I can:

-- Seperate my routes.py file.
-Each route can be subdivided in their own category where Add review can be in its own file
-- The current state of the app is fairly simple, in the future I would hope to add more functionalities or more complex services to the ones already in place.
-I would also improve general layout/design of the .html pages by using CSS or Bootstrap
+There are various development improvements that can be made.
+The application is fairly simple and my focus was on delivering a finctional app rather than delivering on further ideas which i coudl have included.

+- I would improve the interface fir users; making it more user freindly by formatting. such as text font, colour size, background etc.

+- I would also add further functionalties such as.
+Being able to delete individual reviews.

+- Would create a seperate homepage and a seperate page for viewing all reviews; as currently my hompeage changes when reviews are added.

+- I would also remove the homepage button from my homepage.

 - Use of integrated testing in the future as some of the services cannot currently be tested or must be tested when run as a Flask app (without Docker/Jenkins) as this would make the app more stable.

 - Make my web app Mobile friendly, since most websites today are accessed over mobile